aboublini/flow_thesis/README.md

 # 🎓 Thesis - About the survey
 <p align="justify">
-  My thesis is a research project that explores the impact of gender on users’ UI/UX design preferences.
-The topic is approached through a comparative study, which led to the conclusion that gender, as a demographic characteristic, does indeed have an influence on the user’s overall perception and preferences, regarding the design of a digital product.
-The study was conducted through a questionnaire survey and the respondents who participated in it, consisted of 122 women and 106 men in Greece. <br/>
+  My thesis is a research project that explores the impact of gender on users UI/UX design preferences.
+The topic is approached through a comparative study which led to the conclusion that gender, as a demographic characteristic, does indeed have an influence on the user’s overall perception and preferences regarding the design of a digital product.
+The study was conducted through a questionnaire survey and the respondents who participated in it consisted of 122 women and 106 men in Greece. <br/>
   At first, participants had to interact with three versions (male, female, and neutral) of a productivity app that I developed in React JS and then answer the questionnaires, expressing their personal opinion on the design aspect of each version.
 Then, the data was analyzed in a
   Jupyter notebook using Python and utilizing various data analytic libraries and statistical analysis methods, such as Welch’s t-test